Sea Bass vs Chilean Sea Bass – Is There A Difference?

 - Black Sea bass

 - White seabass

-Substitutions for sea bass include:
+Substitutions for sea bass in recipes include:

 - Lake trout

 Cooking With Chilean Sea Bass

 - Olive oil

 The video explains how to cook them in under 10 minutes.

 Sea Bass: Home Cooking